We are looking to support projects that cover all aspects of astronomy and astrophysics beyond the solar system.

-For funding opportunities that support higher TRL proposals, see the UK Space Agency.
-For definitions of TRL see the STFC Project Research and Development scheme.
+For funding opportunities that support higher TRL proposals, see the UK Space Agency (UKSA).
+For definitions of TRL, see the STFC project research and development scheme.

 What you can request to fund

-For more guidance on requesting resources see the full astronomy research grant application guidelines 2021 (PDF, 498KB).
+For guidance on requesting resources, see the astronomy research grant application guidelines 2022 (PDF, 387KB).

 New applicant scheme